kkunovsk/react-crash-2025/README.md

 # react-crash-2025
 This repo holds a job posting site built from TypeScript and React that allows you to create, edit, and delete job postings.

-To start, issue an `npm install` to install all the required dependencies for this project.
+To start, issue an `npm install` at the base of the repository to install all the required dependencies for this project.

 To run the server:<br>
 `npm run server`